"For the use and good and profit of anyone who wants to enter this profession."

 - Powdered chalk or Marble dust or Whiting (the filler)

-- Dry granulated rabbitskin glue
+- Dry granulated rabbitskin glue AND

 - Distilled water (tap water will probably do, but it's better not to risk mineral contamination causing probems down the line)